LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 That would have created a a new file with the title `gulliver.txt` while leaving the original file `829-0.txt` intact.

-Now that you have seen and used several new commands, it's time for another trick.
+Now that we have seen and used several new commands, it's time for another trick.
 Hit the up arrow twice on your keyboard.
 Notice that `mv 829-0.txt gulliver.txt` appears before your cursor.
-You can continue pressing the up arrow to cycle through your previous commands.
+We can continue pressing the up arrow to cycle through your previous commands.
 The down arrow cycles back toward your most recent command.
 This is another important labour-saving function and something we'll use a lot.